Some Sherlock fans have seen the season 4 finale and are losing their minds

 Sherlock stars Benedict Cumberbatch and Martin Freeman and this year saw the introduction of a brand new villain played by Toby Jones.

 The series concludes its fourth season on BBC One at 9pm this Sunday.
-For the lowdown on what shows to binge once it's over, you can find a 2017 TV preview here.
+For the lowdown on what shows to binge once it's over, you can find our 2017 TV preview here.

 - More about: